ShirCohen1/Session_Based_Recommendation_with_RNN/README.md

 # Session-based Recommendation using Deep Learning (RNN)
-- This project is part of RecSys course includes PyTorch Implementation of the GRU4REC model and suggested improvemnt for this model.
+- This project is part of RecSys course includes PyTorch Implementation of the GRU4REC model and improvments for this model.
 - Original paper: [Session-based Recommendations with Recurrent Neural Networks(ICLR 2016)](https://arxiv.org/pdf/1511.06939.pdf)
 - Extension over the Original paper: [Recurrent Neural Networks with Top-k Gains for Session-based Recommendations(CIKM 2018)](https://arxiv.org/abs/1706.03847)